Donald Keyhoe: The Flying Saucers Are Real

 As their forms, flight maneuvers, speeds and light technology was apparently far ahead of any nation's developments, Keyhoe became convinced that they must be the products of unearthly intelligences, and that the U.S. government was trying to suppress the whole truth about the subject.
 This conclusion was based especially on the response Keyhoe found when he quizzed various officials about flying saucers.
 He was told there was nothing to the subject, yet was simultaneously denied access to saucer-related documents.
+One way in which Keyhoe took it upon himself to quiz these officials was to send letters to an Executive Officer by the name of J. S. Earman.
+3 letters can be found on the CIA's official website in which Keyhoe inquires towards the CIA's knowledge of UFOs.
+Earman's answers appear to be unsatisfactory for Major Keyhoe but at some point after this he came to the conclusion that would lead him to write The Flying Saucers Are Real.
+It is worth mentioning that, like many declassified CIA documents, these letters have been largely marked up in post.

 Keyhoe's article "Flying Saucers Are Real" appeared in the January 1950 issue of True (published December 26, 1949) and caused a sensation.
 Though such figures are always difficult to verify, Captain Edward J. Ruppelt, the first head of Project Blue Book, reported that "It is rumored among magazine publishers that Don Keyhoe's article in True was one of the most widely read and widely discussed magazine articles in history."

 Capitalizing on the interest, Keyhoe expanded the article into a book, The Flying Saucers Are Real (1950); it sold over half a million copies in paperback.
 He argued that the Air Force knew that flying saucers were extraterrestrial, but downplayed the reports to avoid public panic.
-In Keyhoe's view, the aliens — wherever their origins or intentions — did not seem hostile, and had likely been surveilling the earth for two hundred years or more, though Keyhoe wrote that their "observation suddenly increased in 1947, following the series of A-bomb explosions in 1945."
-Dr. Michael D. Swords characterized the book as "a rather sensational but accurate account of the matter."
+In Keyhoe's view, the aliens — wherever their origins or intentions — did not seem hostile, and had likely been surveilling the Earth for two hundred years or more, though Keyhoe wrote that their "observation suddenly increased in 1947, following the series of A-bomb explosions in 1945."
+Michael D. Swords characterized the book as "a rather sensational but accurate account of the matter."
 (Swords, p.
 100) Boucher and McComas praised it as "cogent, intelligent and persuasive."

 Keyhoe wrote several more books about UFOs.
 Flying Saucers from Outer Space (Holt, 1953) was largely based on interviews and official reports vetted by the Air Force.
 The book included a blurb by Albert M. Chop, the Air Force's press secretary in the Pentagon, who characterized Keyhoe as a "responsible, accurate reporter" and further expressed approval for Keyhoe's arguments in favor of the extraterrestrial hypothesis.

 Carl Jung argued that Keyhoe's first two books were "based on official material and studiously avoid the wild speculations, naivete or prejudice of other [UFO] publications."